 After all of this, it seems more than understandable that Xoe and many others who witnessed this unfolding would need some time away from TTS to heal and assess whether or not it feels safe to engage with the product again.
-And, if they ever do return to the platform, it would need to be because they truly feel comfortable and not because using it is the only way to participate in communities they want to be a part of.
+And, for our part, if they ever do return to the platform, we’d want to know they are returning because they truly feel comfortable and not because using it is the only way to participate in communities they want to be a part of.

-In the event that the above narration has not gotten you to the point of understanding Xoe’s and her supporters’ perspectives, we’d like to offer you some resources that may help.
+In the event that the human element described above has not gotten you to the point of understanding Xoe’s and her supporters’ perspectives, we’d like to offer you some resources that may help.

 First, a very timely episode of the Stuff You Should Know Podcast came out shortly after these events entitled “How Forgiveness Works.”
 If you want to skip to the meatiest part, start at 19:30 min mark.
 This episode goes over the ways forgiveness can be both beneficial as well as harmful if not carried out in the appropriate way.